haberdashPI/Weber.jl/docs/src/trial_guide.md

 together using the `>>` operator or `moment(momoment1,moment2,...)`.

 A concatenation of moments starts immediately, proceeding through each of the moments in order.
-This is useful for playing several moments in parallel.
+This allows for a more complex relationship in inter-moment timing.
 For example, the following code will present two sounds, one at 100ms, the other at 200ms after the start of the trial.
 It will also display "Too Late!" on the screen if no keyboard key is pressed 150ms after the start of the trial.

 ```julia
 addtrial(moment(0.1,play,soundA) >> moment(0.1,play,soundB),
          timeout(() -> display("Too Late!"),iskeydown,0.15))
 ```

+This exact sequence of timing would not be possible withou using the `>>` operator because the timing of `timeout` moment depends on user input, while we desire that soundB be played at a reliable time.

 ## Watcher Moments